STEllAR-GROUP/hpx/docs/sphinx/manual/creating_hpx_projects.rst

    or CMakeLists.txt.
 Writing Makefile may result in broken builds if due care is not taken. pkg-config files and CMake systems are configured with CMake build of
    |hpx|.
-Hence, they are stable and provides with better support overall.
+Hence, they are stable when used together and provide better support overall.